List of motorcycle land-speed records: History

 The first officially sanctioned Fédération Internationale de Motocyclisme (FIM) record was set in 1920, when Gene Walker rode an Indian on Daytona Beach at 104.12 mph.
-The first FIM-sanctioned record to exceed Curtiss's 1907 speed did not occur until 1930, at Arpajon in France, when an OEC special with a 1,000cc supercharged JAP V-twin engine averaged 137 mph over the required two-way runs.
+Curtiss in 1907 had used a large 4-liter V8 aircraft engine not practical for riding on public roads, and it failed on the return run.
+The first FIM-sanctioned record to exceed his speed did not occur until 1930, at Arpajon in France, when an OEC special with a 1,000cc supercharged JAP V-twin engine averaged 137 mph over the required two-way runs.
 The 1930s saw an international battle between the BMWs ridden by Ernst Henne and various JAP-powered British motorcycles, with the penultimate pre-World War II record being taken in 1937 by Italy's Gilera, shortly before BMW set a final pre-war record of 173.68 mph that stood for 14 years.

-After World War II, the German NSU factory battled Britain's Vincent HRD and Triumph for top speed honors during the 1950s, with British-engined machines dominating the 1960s.
+After World War II, the German NSU factory battled Britain's Vincent HRD and Triumph for top speed honors during the 1950s.
+The Germans, both customers and manufacturers, soon moved over to the automobile market, and British-engined machines dominated the 1960s records.
 New Zealand's Burt Munro (of the film The World's Fastest Indian), set a speed record at Bonneville in 1967 of 183 mph for a motorcycle with an engine under 1000cc.
-A record which still stands.
-The record stands as at 2024.

 A Japanese-engined streamliner motorcycle first took the record in 1970, and alternated with Harley-Davidson-engined machines as record-holders until 1990, when Dave Campos's streamliner powered by twin Harley-Davidson engines averaged 322.15 mph.
 That record stood for 16 years before being surpassed in 2006 by the Ack Attack team's twin Suzuki engined machine at an average of 342.8 mph.
 The BUB team, using a custom-built V4 engine, then alternated as record holders with Ack Attack over the next four years.
-As of November 2022, the Ack Attack team has held the motorcycle land speed record at 376.36 mph since late 2010.
+As of April 2026, the Ack Attack team has held the motorcycle land speed record at 376.36 mph since late 2010.